nxp-appcodehub/dm-knx-iot-examples-on-nxp-mcxw71/docs/knx_demo_nxp.md

 ## Running the example

-1. Prepare two boards with the light sensor and light actuator firmwares.
+1. Prepare two boards with the light sensor and light actuator firmware images.
 Flashing is described in the `Flashing the FRDM-MCXW71 board` section from the [readme](../README.md).
 2. The CLI example uses UART connection.
 To view raw UART output, start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:

    - Baud rate: 115200